-It is used for searching a string or a sub-string to find certain character or group of characters from a string.
-We can use LIKE Operator of SQL to search sub-string.
-The LIKE operator is used with the WHERE Clause to search a pattern in string of column.
-The LIKE operator is used in a conjunction with the two wildcards characters.
+It is used for searching a string or a sub-string to find a certain character or group of characters from a string.
+We can use the LIKE Operator of SQL to search sub-strings.
+The LIKE operator is used with the WHERE Clause to search a pattern in a string of columns.
+The LIKE operator is used in conjunction with the two wildcard characters.

-In this example we will create a schema for our database and named it as geeksforgeeks.
-After that we will create a table inside it with the name geeks_data and tried to search a sub string from the data of table.
+In this example, we will create a schema for our database and name it Emp_details.
+After that, we will create a table inside it with the name Emp_data and try to search for a sub-string from the table’s data.

 In order to create a database we need to use the CREATE operator.

-In this step we will create the table geeks_data inside the geeksforgeeks database.
+In this step, we will create the table Emp_data inside the Emp_details database.